meteostat/weather-stations/README.md

 # Weather Stations

 A weather station is a location where meteorological data is measured.
 Most countries operate public weather station networks in order to monitor weather and climate.
 This repository provides a list of public weather stations everyone can contribute to.
-The data is maintained by the [Meteostat project](https://meteostat.net).
+The data is maintained by [Meteostat](https://meteostat.net).

 You can download the list of weather stations, including Meteostat inventory data, in JSON format:

 * [**Full dump**](https://bulk.meteostat.net/v2/stations/full.json.gz) with all weather stations
-* [**Lite dump**](https://bulk.meteostat.net/v2/stations/lite.json.gz) with weather stations which did report at least one observation to Meteostat
+* [**Lite dump**](https://bulk.meteostat.net/v2/stations/lite.json.gz) with active weather stations only

 Additional information about the Meteostat bulk data interface is available in the [documentation](https://dev.meteostat.net/bulk).